 The laboratory is not optional in Psychology 4165.
 There will be four assignments in laboratory.
 These assignments will be graded and the sum of the four grades will be your laboratory grade.
-All four laboratory assignments must be completed in order to receive a final grade for the course.
-If, at the end of the semester, you have not handed in one or more of your laboratory assignments you will receive a grade of IF.
-In order to have the IF removed you must complete your laboratory assignments.
 All lab assignments must be written and printed with a computer word processor and all graphs must be prepared with a graphics or spread sheet program.